zaiisao/Documentation/en/Interactive Broadcast/billing_rtc.md

 ## Examples

-<div class="alert note">Use the following examples to better understand Agora's policy in calculating RTC service minutes:</div>
+<div class="alert note">Use the following examples to better understand the way Agora calculates RTC service minutes.</div>

 ### Video call with two users